KristinaRC/MiserJS/miser-source-1981-annotated.md

 11000 if j=0 then 50000
 11010 if pt%(j)=-1 then print "that wouldn't hold anything.":goto 700
 11020 if fna(j)<>cp and fna(j)<>-1 then 51000
-11030 if j<>4 then print "that wouldn't hold anything.":goto700
+11030 if j<>4 then print "that wouldn't hold anything.":goto 700
 // Fill bucket.
 11040 if bf then print "it's already full.":goto 700
-11050 if cp=25 and pf then print"i'd rather stay away from the mercury.":goto 700
+11050 if cp=25 and pf then print "i'd rather stay away from the mercury.":goto 700
 // Check if in backyard or portico.
 11060 if cp<>23 and cp<>19 then print "i don't see any water here.":goto 700
 11070 print "your bucket is now full.":bf=1:goto 700